sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 description = "Make Sourcegraph read from or write to an external repository"
 +++

-Sourcegraph works great as the system of record, but there are some situations in which you will want to mirror your repositories hosted on Sourcegraph to a Git repository hosted somewhere else.
+Sourcegraph is designed to work as a standalone git server, but there are some situations in which you will want to mirror your repositories hosted on Sourcegraph to a git repository hosted somewhere else.
 With configuration, Sourcegraph can automatically push changes to an external code host each time someone pushes changes to Sourcegraph.

-Likewise, there are situations in which you will want to to mirror your externally hosted Git repositories on Sourcegraph.
+Likewise, there are situations in which you will want to to mirror your externally hosted git repositories on Sourcegraph.
 With this configuration, Sourcegraph will poll the external repository for changes on a short interval.

 # Mirroring *from* externally hosted repositories